 Pre-Approval vs. Pre-Qualification

-- Pre-Qualification: The first step in the mortgage process is to get pre-qualified, and this step is typically pretty easy for most home buyers.
+- Pre-Qualification: The first step in the mortgage process is to get pre-qualified.
+This step is typically pretty easy for most home buyers.
 The lender will ask for information about your overall financial picture, such as income, debt, and assets.
 Using this information, the lender will evaluate your situation and let you know a general estimate for the size of mortgage that you will qualify for.
 Typically, this process can be done online or over the phone, and it is just an overview of your financial situation.

-Even though it might seem like a hassle to go through the pre-approval process if you haven’t found the home of your dreams, this step can actually be helpful to expedite the process when you find the right home.
+This step can actually be helpful to expedite the process when you find the right home.
 When you are working with a potential seller, the seller will see that you are serious about the offer because you already have financing in place.
 Pre-approval puts you a step closer to getting the mortgage that you will need to purchase the home.

 At Duffy Realty of Atlanta, we can help you with each step of the home buying process!
 Contact us for more information about buying the home of your dreams: (678) 318-1700

 We hope you enjoyed our article about What is the Difference Between Pre-Approval and Pre-Qualification for a Mortgage?